filecoin-project/filecoin-docs/content/en/basics/interplanetary-consensus/ipc-agent/index.md

 ### Spacenet

-For more information about the Spacenet testnet have a look at the [Spacenet repo](https://github.com/consensus-shipyard/spacenet).
+For more information about the Spacenet testnet have a look at the [Spacenet repository](https://github.com/consensus-shipyard/spacenet).
 In this section we will guide you through how to connect your IPC agent to a running instance of Spacenet.
 Spacenet hosts all the IPC actors and can be used as a rootnet to deploy new subnets from.

 In order to use the IPC agent with Spacenet we need to have access to a full-node syncing with the network.
 The easiest way to achieve this is to run your own Spacenet node.
-Running you own Spacenet node is as simple as [installing the dependencies](https://github.com/consensus-shipyard/lotus#basic-build-instructions), cloning the Eudico repo, and compiling and running it:
+Running you own Spacenet node is as simple as [installing the dependencies](https://github.com/consensus-shipyard/lotus#basic-build-instructions), cloning the Eudico repository, and compiling and running it:

 ```shell
 git clone https://github.com/consensus-shipyard/lotus
 cd lotus
 ```

-`spacenet` is the master branch of the repo.
-To find the latest release deployed over spacenet, you can check the last release  published in the repo and use checkout that tag.
+`spacenet` is the master branch of the repository.
+To find the latest release deployed over Spacenet, you can check the last release  published in the repository and use checkout that tag.

 ```shell
 git checkout <release/branch>
 ```

-Compile eudico for Spacenet:
+Compile Eudico for Spacenet:

 ```shell
 make spacenet